-3. Commencement and Termination of Projects.

-A. When it is notified by HUD that funds will be released, the City shall furnish the Agency with written notice to proceed.
+- 3. Commencement and Termination of Programs. - A. When it is notified by HUD that funds will be released, the City shall furnish the Agency with written notice to proceed, however, the City may reimburse the Agency for work on a program which occurs prior to the notice to proceed, if allowed, but has no obligation to do.
 No work on a project shall occur prior to the notice to proceed without written approval from the City.
-Termination dates for individual projects, if appropriate, shall be specified in the appropriate Attachments.

-- Costs incurred after the termination date will not be reimbursed.
+Termination dates for individual programs shall be specified in the appropriate Attachments, if appropriate.
+Costs incurred after the termination date of this Agreement will not be reimbursed.
 The termination date may be changed through amendment of this Agreement. - B. Upon termination of individual projects covered by this Agreement, the Agency shall transfer to the City any CDBG funds on hand at the time of termination and any accounts receivable attributable to the use of CDBG funds.